jdantonio/functional-ruby/README.md

 regardless of how many overloads are defined.

-To enforce a behavior on a class simply call the `behavior` function within the class, passing the name of the desired behavior
+To enforce a behavior on a class simply call the `behavior` function within the class, passing the name of the desired behavior:

 ```ruby
 class Foo